lzhLab/epitope/README.md

   ```

 # Usage Demo
-**Note:** You should enter into the root directory ("./Model/") of the model.
-The sample data have exist in the code directory ("./Model/datas/0_Orig").
+**Note: You should enter into the root directory ("/Model/") of the model.** The sample data have exist in the code directory ("/Model/datas/0_Orig").
 1. Set the configuration file.
-The file "config.ini" exists in the directory "./Model/datas".
+The file "config.ini" exists in the directory "/Model/datas".
   ```
   PARAMETER
     -BetAtomDist           - the threshold that determines whether there are edges between residues (default: 8.0)